MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 The following steps show you how to find the offer and fill out the **Basics** pane.

 1. In the search bar at the top of the Azure portal, enter *Liberty*.
-In the auto-suggested search results, in the **Marketplace** section, select **IBM WebSphere Liberty and Open Liberty on Azure Red Hat OpenShift**.
+In the auto-suggested search results, in the **Marketplace** section, select **IBM WebSphere Liberty and Open Liberty on Azure Red Hat OpenShift**, as shown in the following screenshot.

    :::image type="content" source="media/liberty-on-aro/marketplace-search-results.png" alt-text="Screenshot of Azure portal showing IBM WebSphere Liberty and Open Liberty on Azure Red Hat OpenShift in search results." lightbox="media/liberty-on-aro/marketplace-search-results.png":::